-Lasers are FDA-approved for the treatment of some vaginal conditions including cancer, genital warts, and for surgeries, but “vaginal rejuvenation” procedures are unapproved, off-label uses of the device.
-The agency stated although off-label uses are not illegal, “the FDA has not cleared or approved any energy-based medical device for vaginal ‘rejuvenation’ or vaginal cosmetic procedures, or for the treatment of vaginal symptoms related to menopause, urinary incontinence, or sexual function.”
+Lasers are FDA-approved for the treatment and surgery of some vaginal conditions including cancer and genital warts.
+But “vaginal rejuvenation” procedures are unapproved, off-label uses of the device.
+The agency stated although off-label uses are not illegal, “the FDA has not cleared or approved any energy-based medical device for vaginal rejuvenation, vaginal cosmetic procedures, or the treatment of vaginal symptoms related to menopause, urinary incontinence, or sexual function.”

 In addition to its public warning, the FDA sent warning letters to 8 laser device manufacturers involved in heavy marketing of their lasers for off-label uses.
 The letters give manufacturers two directives: one, give details on their products; and, two, explain why they believe the procedures they’re marketing are approved.
 The agency believes these companies have neither the science nor the testing to prove their devices are safe and effective for these treatments.

 To date, the agency has received 14 reports of serious injuries or complications following a “vaginal rejuvenation” procedure including bleeding, vaginal burns, scarring, and persistent pain.